 Perhaps the funniest true crime podcast out there, Last Podcast on the Left digs deep, providing thoroughly-research looks at not just criminals and murderers, but also conspiracies, aliens, ghosts, and more.
 Whip up this cocktail to enjoy while you listen.

-If you burn through all of these, you should check out the best podcasts for road trips, the most entertaining fiction podcasts, or these productive podcasts to help get your life together.
-Need more podcast suggestions?
-Here are some of our favorites for men’s fashion, craft beer, and true crime.
+If you burn through all of these, you should check out our favorite podcasts for road trips, these productive podcasts to help get your life together, the best fiction podcasts overall, the greatest history podcasts, some spooky horror podcasts, or The Manual’s own podcast.
+Need more suggestions?
+Here are some of our faves for men’s fashion, craft beer, and true crime.

 - 5 Best Horror Podcasts for a Hauntingly Good Time

 - 15 Best Travel Pants for Hiking, Exploring, and Everything in Between